fivetran/dbt_linkedin_source/README.md

 ```

 ### Change the build schema
-By default, this package builds the Linkedin Ads staging models within a schema titled (`<target_schema>` + `_linkedin_source`) in your destination.
+By default, this package builds the Linkedin Ads staging models within a schema titled (`<target_schema>` + `_linkedin_ads_source`) in your destination.
 If this is not where you would like your Linkedin staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 # dbt_project.yml